TeliaSoneraNorge/styleguide/src/components/molecules/Hero/Hero.md

 Status: *finished*.

-The heading in the white box should span a maximum of three lines and the sentence below should span a maximum of two lines.
+The heading in the white box should span a maximum of two lines and the sentence below should span a maximum of two lines.

 In smaller browser widths there is a coloured field below the image and beneath the white box